bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-08-boiling-point.md

+---
+layout: post
+title: Boiling Point
+published: true
+date: 2021-12-08
+readtime: true
+categories: ['PREVIEW']
+tags: [Drama]
+metadata: 'UK/Australia 2020, 95 mins<br> Director: Philip Barantini'
+pdf: '2021-12-08-boiling-point.pdf'
+---

 _+ Q&A with director Philip Barantini and actors Ray Panthaki, Lauryn Ajufo and Alice Feetham_

 Actor-turned-director Philip Barantini follows his award winning short of the same name and feature debut _Villain_ (2020) with this breathlessly kinetic, formally dazzling and ultimately moving single-take thriller set in an elite London restaurant.
 We follow Andy, an emotionally damaged and drug addicted chef, played by an electrifying Stephen Graham, across one crazily busy night in his top London restaurant.
 He has to deal with acrimonious staff, difficult customers, an old adversary and the pressures of keeping a frenetic kitchen and busy restaurant floor going.
 A smart character study, a realistic slice of life and a vivid window into a highly pressurised and strange working world, Barantini’s film makes superb use of its formal conceit, an excellent ensemble cast and terrific central performance to deliver something genuinely nerve-jangling and exciting.
 **Paul Ridd, BFI London Film Festival 2021**

 Expanding on the BIFA-nominated short film of the same name that he made in 2019, Philip Barantini’s exhilarating _Boiling Point_ takes us behind the scenes at a busy east London restaurant in the run-up to Christmas, on a night when seemingly everything is going wrong for head chef Andy Jones (Stephen Graham).
 When the film opens on Andy he is already stressed and running late, and when he arrives at Jones & Sons in Dalston, the news that a visiting hygiene inspector has downgraded his restaurant from a five-star rating to a three (largely as a result of Andy’s failure to maintain proper paperwork) sets the tone for the evening.
 Tensions in the kitchen continue to rise when it is revealed that Andy has also forgotten to make a substantial meat order, and by the time celebrity chef and former colleague Alastair Skye (Jason Flemyng) has turned up for dinner with a notorious food critic (Lourdes Faberes) on his arm, we can see what the film’s title is getting at.